- Important Update: Our Investment Presentation Seminar is now available twice a week.

 If you’re still in the 10-day cooling off period and you decide not to go ahead with the purchase, the builder’s office will return your deposits in full prior to the end of the 10 days.

 This is very common in newly-launched developments.
-The first cheque is usually cashed 10 days after signing the contract, but sometimes, if it's a busy release and the developer has sold a lot of suites in a short amount of time, your file will take longer to process and your cheque may take longer to cash.
+The first cheque is typically cashed 10 days after signing the contract, but sometimes it’s a busy release and the developer has sold more units than they anticipated.
+When they sell a high number of suites in a short amount of time, your file may take longer to process and your cheque may take longer to cash.
 This isn’t uncommon, so rest assured, your file will be processed as soon as possible.

 Avoid non-sufficient-fund (NSF) fees!
 This is easily forgotten by many buyers.

 Yes.
-You will need a lawyer to review your purchase agreement during the cooling off period, at the interim occupancy stage and at final closing.
-When you buy pre-construction, you will sign a lot of documents and it’s helpful to have a lawyer who specializes in these kind of purchases helping you navigate these documents.
+You will need a lawyer to review your Agreement of Purchase and Sale during the cooling off period, at the interim occupancy stage and at final closing.
+When you buy pre-construction, you will sign a lot of documents and it’s helpful to have a lawyer who specializes in these kind of purchases to help you navigate these documents.
 Please make sure your lawyer has experience with pre-construction purchases, as it’s a different process than a traditional resale.
-A good legal representative will look out for your interests and help you understand all your rights and responsibilities.
+A good legal representative will look out for your interests and help you understand all of your rights and responsibilities.

-The lawyers we work with charge an all-inclusive fee of $2,003.00 plus HST, which totals $2,263.00.
+The lawyers we work will charge an all-inclusive fee of $1,500 plus HST, which totals $1,700.
 If you decide not to go forward with the transaction following their review of the agreement, then a cost of $300 plus HST will apply.

 Please note that if there are any special considerations (i.e., out-of-town signing, rush closing, additional mortgages, tenancy assumption, extension requests, etc.), additional costs will apply.